SupNL/jap-syllable-generator/README.md

 Arguments: -n SIZE or --size SIZE, where SIZE is the number

-Number of syllables to be added on a word
+Number of syllables to be added on a word.